Jayadratha/Cover_DyGLib_ACML/README.md

 [TCL](https://arxiv.org/abs/2105.07944),
 [GraphMixer](https://openreview.net/forum?id=ayPPc0SyLv1), and
 [DyGFormer](https://arxiv.org/abs/2303.13047).

+We have used TGN, GraphMixer and DyGFormer as the baseline for our experiments but it can be extended with any other CTDG method given in DyGLib.
 <!-- is also integrated into Cover_DyGLib, which can explore the correlations of the source node and destination node by a neighbor co-occurrence encoding scheme, and -->
 <!-- effectively and efficiently benefit from longer histories via a patching technique. -->
 <!-- ![](figures/DyGFormer_framework.jpg) -->